“Comparison is the thief of joy.”—Mark Twain

 Trying to defeat himself.

 We are competing against the very thing we need while simultaneously teaching ourselves to ignore its existence.
 We are killing the very thing that motivates us to love and dooming ourselves to a lifetime of wandering.
 If you think winning a gold medal is the goal of a competition, then you should have a chat with one of the greatest competitors of all time, Mike Tyson.
-Ask him about his championship belts and he’ll tell you the truth: “they’re garbage.”
+Ask him about his championship belts and he’ll tell you the truth: “I bled for garbage.”

 The loss of companionship is the greatest defeat any man can suffer.
 But we are taught to view the death of a relationship as a good thing.
 Friends are still unvanquished competitor standing in our way.
 We are taught to worship self-esteem instead instead of group-esteem. we seek to highlight the individual at the cost of society.
 We are taught to worship the individual feeling of self-glorification instead of realizing that our relationships are already designed to govern how we feel; if people like us, we feel great.
 If they don’t, we feel bad.
 That’s cause and effect.
 But the question is do we know how to produce this.
 Can we control cause and effect.
 Or does it happen in spite of us.
 Can we cause people to like us.
 Is there something we can deliberately do to always cause the same result in a relationship.
 Or is it just a roll of the dice completely out of our hands.